massexchange/MXEngineering/4C Integration.md

 * Supply and demand are matched on, in order of priority, **asset, price, and submission order**.

+* If identical orders are submitted into the market and compete for liquidity, the one **submitted first** will have a chance to match before the other one.

 * Sellers may only enter sell orders for assets they actually have in their catalog.
 Buyers may enter any valid order, even if there is nothing available in the market to match it.

 * Orders entered into the market represent an intention to buy/sell, and once an order is matched it is considered **non-cancellable**.
 Orders should not be submitted unless you are willing to commit to the outcome.